 Unfortunately, while they were playing one day, Barbra scratched Vida’s eye and it got infected.
 Needless to say, that was the end of that relationship.

 For almost a year after that, I did not let them be together alone until one day when I got tired of pet sitting, like I don’t have anything to do, and I left them in the house by themselves to deal with their issues while I went out.
 That was it.
-Somehow they resolved their issues and came to some understanding because now they tolerate each other.
-They don’t play much but they lay down on the same couch or bed, they can sit next to each other but not too close and some times, not often, they play together.
-Vida feels the need to constantly hiss to remind Barbra that she’s the boss.
-It bothers me still but I had to accept that Vida could never trust Barbra again, so I learned to live with it.
+Somehow, they resolved their issues and came to some understanding because they started to tolerate each other.
+They didn’t really play but they laid down on the same couch or bed, they sat next to each other but not too close and sometimes, not often, they play together for a few seconds.
+Vida felt the need to constantly hiss to remind Barbra that she was the boss.
+It bothered me still but I had to accept that Vida could never trust Barbra again, so I learned to live with it.

 After a lot of research and testing, here is the big news: you don’t have to stress anymore.
 You don’t have to waste toilet paper anymore or close the bathroom door.
 Paws-Free is here and available in many patterns, colors and styles.
-Visit our Shop Page and take a look.
-This wonderful toilet paper cover protects your toilet paper from dust, humidity, hair and many other bathroom stuff but most important, from those little creatures that love to destroy it.
+Visit our Buy now! page and take a look.
+This wonderful toilet paper cover protects your toilet paper from dust, humidity, hair and many other bathroom stuff but most importantly, from those little creatures that love to destroy it.
 It is easy to use and it adds a touch of decor to your bathroom: any occasion, any color, any style.